Mark Cuban’s stimulus check proposal has a plot twist: ‘Use it or lose it’

 And for two, “I don’t think the ‘spend it now’ is workable . . .
 The government could not keep track of that.”

 Regardless, prospects for a new rescue package have wilted in Congress before the upcoming election.
 Some Democrats in May proposed recurring payments to Americans, but that idea had slim chances of ever becoming law.
-Democrats and Republicans are now eye-to-eye on a second round of one-time $1,200 checks, but have been unable to agree on other terms for a package.
+Democrats and Republicans are now eye-to-eye on a second round of one-time $1,200 checks but have been unable to agree on other terms for a package.